chymab/Home-Ownership-Analysis/README.md

 INTRODUCTION

--This is an analysis showing  the fully paid,the delinquent and the current debtors in a mortgage.
+This is an analysis showing  the fully paid,the delinquent and the current debtors in a mortgage.

--it also shows those whose payment are verified and unverified.
+It also shows those whose payment are verified and unverified.

 ![](mortgage&rent.png)